Skip to main content

 • Put your phone on silent.

-With a unique work schedule, night shift workers may not eat the typical breakfast, lunch and dinner that most people do – and that’s OK!
+With a unique work schedule, night shift workers may not eat the typical breakfast, lunch and dinner that most people do, and that’s OK!
 There are still plenty of ways to maintain a healthy diet.

-You can save money and time by packing food ahead of time.
+Another night shift tip is to save money and time by packing food ahead of time.
 Some healthy food for night shift workers includes:

 • Fruit.